archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 - Add the **archie** group with
   - Set the component `type` to **"collection"**  to ensure the CLI identifies your package as a collection monorepo.
 - Add or change the **scripts**  groups
-  - The **"build"** script starts a Collection build with Archie CLI.
+  - The **"build"** script starts a Collection build with the CLI.
 This is a shortcut to the full `npx archie build` command.
-  - The **"dev"** script starts a Collection build with Archie CLI and watches for file changes within the Collection's source folders.
+  - The **"dev"** script starts a Collection build with the CLI and watches for file changes within the Collection's source folders.
 It is a shortcut to the full `npx archie build --watch` command.
   - Adding the **workspaces** group indicates that this is a monorepo with multiples child repositories split in three groups.